ojasvanema/ojasvanema.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hi, I'm **Ojasva**.

-Hi, I am Ojasva, a junior undergraduate at [IIT Roorkee](https://www.iitr.ac.in/), majoring in Metallurgical and Materials Engineering.
-My research interests lie at the intersection of **Deep Generative Models**, **Mechanistic Interpretability**, and **Large Language Models**.
+I am an undergraduate at **IIT Roorkee** .
+My work revolves around **Deep Generative Models**, **Mechanistic Interpretability**, and **Large Language Models**.

-Currently, I am a Research Assistant working with [Prof. Parikshit Pareek](https://www.iitr.ac.in/~EE/Parikshit_Pareek) at the Electrical Engineering Department, IIT Roorkee.
-My work focuses on designing sparsity-aware **Variational Autoencoders (VAEs)** for modeling ultra-sparse data in high-energy physics detectors.
-We are introducing weighted loss functions to stabilize training and building physics-informed generative frameworks.

-I am also an active member of the [Data Science Group, IIT Roorkee](https://dsgiitr.in/).

-Previously, I have worked on:
-*   **Domain Circuit Discovery in LLMs**: Investigating how LLMs represent and process diverse domain knowledge using mechanistic interpretability techniques.
-*   **Survival Analysis**: Predicting survival probability for colon cancer patients using ML models like Cox Proportional Hazards Regression and Random Survival Forests.

-Outside of research, I enjoy exploring new technologies and working on open-source projects.
+Currently, my work is focused on **Mechanistic Interpretability**.
+I am an active member of the **Data Science Group (DSG)**, a student club on campus.
+I lead a research squad within the club, investigating LLM internals.
+We recently published work on how models route domain knowledge (check our [website](#)).

+Simultaneously, I work at the **P-square Lab** with [Prof. Parikshit Pareek](https://www.iitr.ac.in/~EE/Parikshit_Pareek).
+We are currently investigating **Bilinear MLPs** to find more interpretable architectures and building a **foundation model for amortized kernel hyperparameter discovery**.
+We also recently finalized a **Sparse Diffusion** framework for high-energy physics (CERN).

+Previously, I worked on **Image Alchemy**, a personalization method for diffusion models that I published at **ICLR 2025**.

+Beyond the lab, I recently gained real-world experience at **Elimentary**, where I engineered local LLM APIs and evaluation pipelines.

+Always happy to chat about circuits, LLMs or what’s next in AI!
+What would you do if you had infinte compute?